Let me guess: you feel you’re banging your head against a wall when you need to understand what exactly is Universal life insurance.

 It won’t be pleasant to hear that your insurer has increased the cost of your coverage or the cash value is going down.
 What can you do?
 To start with, you can sign a new policy

 Cash Value – Loans And Fees

 One of the things you can do with your cash value is taken out a loan.
 It’s like borrowing from yourself, but not exactly.
-The company that issued your policy will certainly charge a fee which may reaches 10%.
+The company that issued your policy will certainly charge a fee that may reach 10%.
 This is called “cash surrender fee.”

 The fee will not be the only thing charged if you take a loan out of your own cash account.
 Certainly, the insurance company will charge an interest rate between 5-9%.
 It’s strange to pay so much using your own money, but it’s true.
 Also, because of the loan, the amount of the death benefit will be reduced until you pay it off.

 Guaranteed Universal Life Insurance (GUL)

 Another thing you can do is to secure a term or guaranteed UL insurance policy ( GUL).
 The latter is very appropriate since it offers coverage until age 90, 95 and even beyond.
 Often times customers outlive their term life policy.